abeyyoseph/OtherProjects/AirQualityTimeSeriesForecasting/README.md

 - Activation Functions: ReLU for intermediate layers, linear for output.

 ## Hyperparameters
-- Sequence Length: Tested multiple values, such as 24, 48, and 168.
+- Sequence Length: Tested multiple values, such as 12, 24, 48, and 168.
 - Hidden Sizes: [16, 32, 48]
 - Number of Layers: [1, 2, 3]
-- Batch Sizes: [8, 16, 32]
+- Batch Sizes: [4, 8, 16, 32]
 - Learning Rate: 0.001
 - Weight Decay: 0.01 (L2 regularization)
-- Optimizer: Adam
+- Optimizer: AdamW
-- Loss Function: Mean Squared Error (MSE)
-- Regularization: Dropout (0.2)
+- Regularization: Dropout (0.4)

+## Custom Weighted MSE Loss

+To handle underperformance on low/high concentration outliers, a **Weighted MSE Loss** was introduced that doubled the weight of target values which were larger than the 75th percentile NO2 concentration value.

 ## Training
-- Training was conducted for **50 epochs** with an early stopping mechanism based on validation loss (patience = 5).
+- Training was conducted for **75 epochs**.
-- A **ReduceLROnPlateau** scheduler was used to dynamically adjust the learning rate when validation loss plateaued.
+- A **ReduceLROnPlateau** scheduler was used to dynamically adjust the learning rate when validation loss plateaued for 4 straight epochs.
 - Best model weights were saved during training based on validation loss.

 ### Metrics